 The killings have also been directly linked to the lucrative trade in dolphins for the marine park industry.
 Investigators have reported seeing dolphin trainers assisting fishermen in herding the dolphins in order to choose those deemed suitable for a life in an aquarium.

 Whatever the reason, there is simply no excuse for such extreme cruelty.
 The beauty and culture of Japan is only strengthened by its amazing wildlife, and this should be promoted, not destroyed.

 One man has the power to stop this cruelty.
-Please send a polite message to show Governor of Wakayama that ending the Taiji dolphin hunt would be celebrated by the international community.
+Please send a polite message to show the Japanese Ambassador to Australia, Ambassador Sumio Kusaka, that ending the Taiji dolphin hunt would be celebrated by the international community.